China Denies Using LinkedIn to Recruit German Informants

 The German investigation added to anxieties in Western countries about Chinese efforts to infiltrate foreign governments and businesses, in an attempt to gain a competitive advantage, especially on economic and foreign policy issues.
 The United States has accused China of rampant economic espionage.
 Australia is debating tougher laws to guard against foreign interference, amid reports that China is meddling in Australian universities and elections.

-German officials said Chinese agents had created fake profiles in hopes of “gleaning information and recruiting sources” in Germany.
+German officials said that Chinese agents had created fake profiles in hopes of “gleaning information and recruiting sources” in Germany.
 Chinese agents approached targets by saying they were interested in exchanging information or offering to establish contact for them with an expert on China, German officials said.

 Hans-Georg Maassen, president of the German intelligence agency, called the efforts “a broad attempt to infiltrate Parliaments, ministries and administrations.”